LAION-AI/laion.ai/blog/laion-aesthetics.md

 These subsets overlap.
 5 fully includes 6 which includes 6.25 and so on.
 We call the collection of these subsetsLAION-Aesthetics V2.

-We provided Stable Diffusion - team led by Robin Rombach and Patrick Esser with LAION-Aesthetics V2, who used the 5+ subset to train [Stable Diffusion V1](https://github.com/CompVis/stable-diffusion/tree/ce05de28194041e030ccfc70c635fe3707cdfc30#stable-diffusion-v1) model.
+We provided the dataset to the [CompViz](https://github.com/CompVis) team led by Robin Rombach and Patrick Esser.
+They used the 5+ subset to train [Stable Diffusion V1](https://github.com/CompVis/stable-diffusion/tree/ce05de28194041e030ccfc70c635fe3707cdfc30#stable-diffusion-v1) model.

 ## What's next?